juliarainto/MediaApplication/README.md

 cd /var/www/html/apps
 ```

-At the server folder run the command `npm install` (Picture 19) and after that, run the pm2 command and replace mediacompressor with desired folder name:
+At the server folder run the command `npm install` and after that, run the pm2 command and replace mediacompressor with desired folder name:

 ```
 npm install